 ISIS is currently operational, but with very few visiting researchers (users are sending samples in to be run by ISIS scientists).
-Over coming weeks we will allow limited numbers of external users to come for experiments, where the physical presence of users is essential to the running of the experiment.
+Users are able to come physically for experiments, where that physical presence is essential for the running of the experiment.
 Numbers will be limited, and authorisation from ISIS is necessary for any user to come for an experiment.

 Responsibilities of visiting researchers and their employer / host institution

 Whether you are visiting RAL from the UK or overseas, your employer remains responsible for your health and safety while you are undertaking work at RAL.
 You should ensure that your employer has pre-prepared plans to support you should you become ill while working at RAL, whether COVID-19 related or not.
 For overseas visitors, it is up to the employer to ensure that you are adequately covered by insurance in the event that medical treatment is necessary in the UK (whether Covid-19-related or not).
 Your employer may wish to see risk assessments for your visit to RAL, and there is a link to the ISIS general covid-19 risk assessment below.
 You should consider doing your own risk assessments for your travel to and from RAL.

 STFC will not provide quarantine facilities if it is a requirement for researchers from overseas to isolate for 14 days once they enter the UK.
 Researchers must check immediately prior to travel the quarantine status of the bridge between their home country and the UK, and if they choose to travel to the UK under these conditions, they must arrange their own accommodation for quarantine and cannot visit RAL until the quarantine period is over.